 The France international captain has refuted rumours of a bust-up between himself and the club's staff, instead insisting he hopes to improve after his first Premier League start

-Tottenham goalkeeper Hugo Lloris is adamant any supposed friction between himself and the club over a lack of playing time was a fabrication.
+Tottenham goalkeeper Hugo Lloris has insisted that any supposed friction between himself and the club over a lack of playing time was a fabrication.

-The shot-stopper, who moved from Lyon on transfer deadline day, was awarded his first Premier League start by manager Andre Villas-Boas in the 2-0 win over Aston Villa on Sunday, subsequently ending team-mate Brad Friedel's record of 310 consecutive league appearances.
+The shot-stopper, who moved from Ligue 1 club Lyon on transfer deadline day, was awarded his first Premier League start by manager Andre Villas-Boas in the 2-0 win over Aston Villa on Sunday, subsequently ending team-mate Brad Friedel's record of 310 consecutive league appearances.

 |5/2||Tottenham are 5/2 with Bet365 to keep a clean sheet against Chelsea